 The IoT is predicted to revolutionize the way in which we live our lives, with many industry experts tipping it to have the biggest technological impact since cloud computing, as more amount of data than ever before can be collected, analyzed and stored.
 Many consumers are already enjoying the advantages and benefits of the Internet of Things, as popular products such as the Nest thermostat from Google and Amazon Echo smart speakers are becoming common sights in homes around the world.

-But with the wider world, we can also have the advantages from the IoT device, with businesses being able to streamline previously data-hungry processes and complex through improved automation, freeing up employees for other tasks.
+But with the wider world, we can also have the advantages of the IoT device, with businesses being able to streamline previously data-hungry processes and complex through improved automation, freeing up employees for other tasks.
 Public sector organizations such as hospitals can also use sensors to monitor patients more effectively and efficiently, and plus local governments can monitor pollution, weather data, traffic levels, and many other things.

-The IoT device work is growing fast and vast, plus is set to affect many more areas of our lives in the years to come, resulting in a smart world that previously was only imaginable in science fiction.
+The IoT device work is growing fast and vast, plus it is set to affect many more areas of our lives in the years to come, resulting in a smart world that previously was only imaginable in science fiction.

 What’s the “Internet of Things”?

 A broad and simple definition of the IoT work is that it’s made up of an electrically powered device that’s connected to the Internet.
 This could include devices such as: